0xquad/burpsuite-extensions/README.md

   are the check digit that is automatically appended to the value).

 TODO: Implement as a trivial Hackvertor tag too: e.g. <@_luhn>800<@/_luhn> -> 8003

+## JWTBuzz

+JWTBuzz is a simple fuzzer for JSON Web Tokens.
+To use it, go to Intruder and mark the entire JWT in the payload and select the extension for the payload generator.
+It will try modifying the fields in the headers and various other attacks.
+Signature verification is not yet implemented.